leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 {{#example_out Examples/Props.lean onePlusOneIsFifteen}}
 ```
 This error message indicates that `rfl` can prove that two expressions are equal when both sides of the equality statement are already the same number.
-Because `1 + 1` evaluates directly to `2`, they are considered equivalent, which allows `onePlusOneIsTwo` to be accepted.
+Because `1 + 1` evaluates directly to `2`, they are considered to be the same, which allows `onePlusOneIsTwo` to be accepted.
 Just as `Type` describes types such as `Nat`, `String`, and `List (Nat × String × (Int → Float))` that represent data structures and functions, `Prop` describes propositions.

 When a proposition has been proven, it is called a _theorem_.
 In Lean, it is conventional to declare theorems with the `theorem` keyword instead of `def`.
-This helps readers see which declarations are proofs, and which are definitions.
+This helps readers see which declarations are intended to be read as mathematical proofs, and which are definitions.
+Generally speaking, with a proof, what matters is that there is evidence that a proposition is true, but it's not particularly important _which_ evidence was provided.
+With definitions, on the other hand, it matters very much which particular value is selected—after all, a definition of addition that always returns `0` is clearly wrong.

 The prior example could be rewritten as follows:
 ```lean